juancarlospaco/nim-requirementstxt/README.md

 * `uri` URL if this requirement of `Uri` type (`"https://github.com/user/repo.git"`, etc).
 * `extras` Sequence of strings with a list of extras (`"flask[extra1, extra2]"` is `["extra1", "extra2"]`)
 * `blanks` Current count of comments, blank lines, empty lines, etc.
 * `private` Current count of Private custom repositories (Not PYPI).
-Private repos not supported.
 * `nested` Current count of recursively Nested requirements.txt files.
-Nested requirements not supported.

 # Install